niels-demeyer/immo-eliza-scraping-scrapegoat/README.md

 It will start scraping the data from the urls and save it to the database.
 It can take some time, so be patient.

 Your data will be saved in the `my_database.sqlite` file.

+## Playwright 🎭

+This project provides a data scraping solution using Playwright.

+Once you've installed the necessary packages, you can initiate the scraping process by running the [main.py](playwright/main.py) script.
+Use the following command to do so:

+        python3 main.py

+Upon execution, the script launches 10 separate browser instances.
+Each instance is responsible for scraping data from 10 different links.
+The scraped data is then stored in a CSV file for further use.
+Please note that due to the volume of data being processed, the scraping operation might take a while to complete.
+Your patience is appreciated.

 ## Sources 📚